silaspe/maths/docs/group_theory.md

 Then we realize that every single group of which its size is prime number $p$, the group is actually just $ℤ_p$ and disguise!

-### isomorphism
+### isomorphic groups and homomorphisms

+#### isomorphic groups

-First, let's just parse this term "isomorphic" (by the way, isomorphic and homomorphic mean the same thing.
+First, let's just parse this term "isomorphic" (by the way, I think isomorphic and homomorphic mean the same thing.
 But isomorphic is used in group theory and category theory, while homeomorphic is used in topology) two things are isomorphic if they are related via homeomorphism (that's a direct quote from ChatGPT). homo means the same, and morphic means what you think it means.
 So homeomorphic means you can morph one into the other and they still look the same (as you do in topology, and it's kind of the same thing in group theory) and a homeomorphism is a method of doing just that.

 Long story short, two groups are isomorphic when they have the same general structure.